eudaimoniablip/Eat-Royally/chapter-13.md

 Up in Seoul, Bunnie, hanging over Jin’s monitors, let out a sharp, violent hiss of pure static, scurrying backward across the ceiling and hiding in the shadows that flickered about.
 "Elias," Jin said, his voice entirely losing its sociopathic cool.
 "Who the hell is that?"

 "I don't know," Elias grunted, gripping his launcher.
+"You think it's the cleaner that Bora warned me about?"
+Gritting his teeth as he squared up the launcher just in case.

 Kiyo Shin didn't acknowledge the blistering heat, he simply looked at Yeongon.
 He reached into his pocket, pulled out an analog silver pocket watch, and clicked it open.
 A localized spatial compression directly onto Yeongon.
 Down below, the physical toll on the her was horrifying.
 Trapped between Elias’s thermodynamic overload expanding her mass, and Shin’s spatial gravity crushing her inward, Yeongon fell heavily to one knee cracking the floor beneath.
 Along her spine, the flawless human skin blistered and split open with a sickening, wet crack.
 A jagged line of heavy, iridescent copper and obsidian scales erupted through the ruined flesh, radiating intense waves of visible heat distortion.

 Chairman Bae, terrified by the suffocating heat and the mutating, bleeding woman on the floor, scrambled backward against the floor-to-ceiling glass.
 "What... what are you?!" he choked out, his mind fracturing as the dragon began to violently tear its way out of the tailored gown.